lmjohns3/theanets/docs/training.rst

 average of both the recent gradient values as well as the recent update sizes for each parameter.
 It is very similar to RmsProp.

+:class:`esgd <theanets.trainer.ESGD>`

+  --learning-rate
+  --momentum
+  --rms-halflife

+Equilibrated SGD takes a step in the direction of the current gradient, but it scales the step inversely by a preconditioner, in this case an estimate of the absolute value of the diagonal of the Hessian.
+The preconditioner is maintained using an exponentially weighted moving average of :math:`Hv` (Hessian-vector) products.

 bfgs, cg, dogleg, newton-cg, trust-ncg (:class:`theanets.trainer.Scipy`)

 These trainers use the implementations in `scipy.optimize.minimize`_: the loss